pauwels-labs/redact-docs/source/index.rst

 Redact is a set of applications that allows developers to build websites with end-to-end encrypted data.
 When leveraging Redact, website owners are able to display secure user data on their webpages without having access to that data themselves.
-Instead, users store sensitive data in their personal Redact storage and retain the ability to grant and revoke access to other users of applications.
-Securing data in this way protects from data leaks and gives users control of their own data by using secure authentication mechanisms that don't rely on passwords.
+Securing websites in this way is beneficial to both the user and the website owner as it protects from data leaks, allows complete control and knowledge over who has access to data, and standardizes secure authentication mechanisms that don't rely on passwords.

 .. note:: The two applications that enable a user to store and retrieve encrypted data are `redact-client`_ and `redact-store`_.

-   The Redact-client runs on the user's device and handles requests from the browser for secure data display.
-The Redact-storage is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.
+   The :ref:`Client<client>` runs on the user's device and handles requests from the browser for secure data display.
+The :ref:`Storage<storage>` is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.